 3. Use termite baits

-When you hear about a termite bait or baiting system, you’re probably thinking of an advance termite bait system.
+When you hear about a termite bait or baiting system, you’re probably thinking of an advanced termite bait system.
 It doesn’t have to be that.
 A termite bait can be as simple as a pile of wood far from your home where they can’t easily make their way into your home.

 The termite bait stations can be made manually or bought from Amazon.
 It consists of wood made of cellulose and some slow-acting termite pesticides that don’t repel the termites but draws them in and kills them as they attempt to molt.